-The pressure to reduce construction project costs is intense, and this creates a very challenging bidding environment.
-Commit to an ambitious schedule and you could face a costly overrun, bid too high and you could lose business altogether.
+As always the pressure to reduce construction project costs is intense, and this creates a very challenging bidding environment.
+Commit to an ambitious schedule and you could face a costly overrun, bid too high and you could lose the business altogether.

 The trend for bidding low is eroding profit margins to the point where companies are going into administration.
 In a market where competition for new business is intense, deciding to no-bid takes courage, and requires sound justification.
 So what’s the solution for winning bids?

-In this article, we explain how understanding and analysing risk and uncertainty in the bid process can result in winning bids more, increase confidence of on-time delivery and maximise profit margins.
+In this blog, we explain how understanding and analysing risk and uncertainty in the bid process can result in winning more bids, increase the confidence of on-time delivery and maximise profit margins.

 Bids are projects in their own right, often with very tight and immovable deadlines, and they need to be managed as such.
 The challenge in developing the bid is that the delivery project often has a high degree of uncertainty, meaning the outcomes in terms of timelines and costs are hard to predict.
 In addition, clients expect that the bid timeline will be ‘aggressive’ and the price very ‘competitive’.
 But unless the impact of potential risks and uncertainties is understood it’s difficult to evaluate how risky a particular bid price might be in terms of making a profit or loss.
 Nor will you be able to understand the confidence you can have of achieving project milestones.
 In other words, if you don’t understand the risks and uncertainties involved, you are walking into the bid and any negotiations blind.

 The first step is for the bid team to have a coherent view of the impact of the project’s risks and uncertainties on the deliverables.
 Only then can you assess the probability of achieving particular timeline targets or budget, and make informed decisions.